lukedan/codepad/doc/coding_guidelines.md

 - Use forward slashes (`/`) in include paths.

 ## Regarding `int`
 Codepad uses unsigned integers (especially `std::size_t`) extensively.
-Try follow these rules when determining the type of a new integral variable:
+Try to follow these rules when determining the type of a new integral variable:

 - Firstly, if you're interfacing with a library, use whichever type the library uses.
 - If you need an integral variable to store a count/index, use `std::size_t`.